cmd8/ff-bifbox/examples/garnaud_2012/README.md

 # 2D Incompressible Flow Example: Garnaud, PhD Thesis, (2012)
-This file shows an example `ff-bifbox` workflow for reproducing the study in Chapter 6.4:
+This file shows an example `ff-bifbox` workflow for reproducing the results in Chapter 6.4 of the thesis:
 ```
 @phdthesis{garnaud_2012,
   TITLE = {{Modes, transient dynamics and forced response of circular jets}},